repolife/SPOThemeControlFlow/README.md

 # SPOThemeControlFlow
-Add, remove or add a SharePoint site theme.
+Add, remove or view a SharePoint site theme on your tenant.

 Got to https://developer.microsoft.com/en-us/fabric#/styles/themegenerator